Olympus E-PL2 vs Ricoh GR II

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-PL2 does not offer wifi capability.
+In contrast, the E-PL2 does not provide wifi capability.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the E-PL2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL2 was succeeded by the Olympus E-PL3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-PL2 and the Ricoh GR II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.